 Firstly, Define the Case

-In reality, however, the case is not fully defined until the author states clearly which business objectives the proposal action addresses.
-Define is the first stage where author judgement, preferences, and biases can operate.
+In reality, however, the case is not fully defined until the author states clearly which business objectives the proposed action addresses.
+Define is the first stage where author judgment, preferences, and biases can operate.
 Case Benefits will be measured as progress towards the business objectives selected by the author.

 Secondly, Design the Case